Statement of Compliance

 Mr Patrick Murgo – Security

-Mr Ian Maggi – Innovation, ICT and Procurement
+Mr Ian Maggi – Innovation and Technology

 In view of the number of members of the Board, the directors believe that its size is manageable to be able to address most issues as a Board rather than create sub-committees of the Board that may be more suitable in the case of companies having larger Boards.
 Indeed the Board feels that its size and membership allows directors the opportunity to discuss matters directly and that this is a more effective and efficient manner to conduct its business.